BooruViewer/BooruViewer/src/Client/README.md

-# booruviewer
+# booruviewer-client

-> A Booru Viewing Client written in C# and Nuxt.js
+> The client for the BooruViewer project by Nikey646

 ## Build Setup